 Start by diversifying your credit sources.

 In high school, I got my first credit card and used it only for gas purchases.
 Although the purchases were small, I was able to pay my bill on time and had consistency.
 Then after I graduated college, I got another credit card, to earn miles and visit my family back East.
 Then came my student loans, months after graduating.
 Between the two, I was building my credit history and diversifying the sources.
 Your usage and history help increase your score over time.
 Be sure to pay your bills in full and on time.
 And if you are doing this together as a couple, be sure the card or account has both of your names.
+If you have a low credit score, now is as good a time as any to work on improving your credit or tackling any outstanding credit card debt.

 Run your credit report, annually.